SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ### Event User table
 Below is a table with all of the event users for the AVR Dx-series parts.
-Many of these refer to specific pins or peripherals - on smaller pin-count devices, some of these event users are not available.
+####Notes:
-Note that `evoutN_pin_pN7` is the same as `evoutN_pin_pN2` but where the pin is swapped from 2 to 7.
-This means that for instance, `evouta_pin_pa2` can't be used in combination with `evouta_pin_pa7.`
+* The `evoutN_pin_pN7` is the same as `evoutN_pin_pN2` but where the pin is swapped from 2 to 7.
+This means that for instance, `evouta_pin_pa2` can't be used in combination with `evouta_pin_pa7`.
+* Many of these refer to specific pins or peripherals - on smaller pin-count devices, some of these event users are not available; Attempting to set a user that doesn't exist will result in a compile error.
+* There is no PF7 on either the DA or DB-series parts.
+There will be on the DD-series parts.

 | Event users                                                              |
 |--------------------------------------------------------------------------|